alessant/alessant.github.io/_pages/thesis.md

 layout: page
 permalink: /thesis/
 title: Thesis proposal
-description: Infos for UNISA students.
+description: Infos for UNITO/UNISA students.
 nav: false

+# I'm a member of the [ISISLab laboratory](https://www.isislab.it/en/).
+If you're curious about some of the topics I mentioned or you'd like to propose your own idea, join our [ISISLab Discord community](https://discord.gg/BTt5fUp) and let's organize a little chat.

+#After that, if you're still convinced you wanna work with me, I will gladly become your tutor.
+Your official university supervisor will still be professor Vittorio Scarano.
 ---

 Are you a bachelor or master student interested in complex networks?
-Do you wanna complete your internship in a vibrant lab?
+Do you wanna complete your internship in a vibrant group?
 Well, you're on the right spot.

 `Topics you could work on` <br>
 Here's a (not comprehensive) list of some of the topics you could work on, but you are very welcome to propose your own idea.